msawczynk/LLMiq/tests/iq_test.md

 ## Instructions for the User

-Copy the entire "Test Prompt" section below into your LLM interface (e.g., ChatGPT, Grok).
+Copy the entire "Test Prompt" section below into your LLM interface (e.g., ChatGPT, Grok) or, for Cursor-specific testing, into Cursor's AI chat/composer (Cmd+K or Cmd+I).
 Instruct the LLM to answer all questions accurately and completely.
+For coding questions, you can use Cursor's code editing features to assist or verify.
 Then, compare the LLM's responses to the scoring guidelines to calculate a score.
-The maximum score is 100 points.
+The maximum score is 140 points.
 Higher scores indicate better performance at that moment.
 Run the test multiple times to observe variations.

+Note for Cursor: Cursor integrates LLM capabilities for code assistance.
+Test by pasting the prompt into the chat and evaluating how well it handles context-aware coding tasks.
+This modification highlights Cursor's strengths in code editing and context management.

 ## Test Prompt